JEdward7777/translation_helps_mcp_proxy/README.md

-# MCP Proxy Server for Translation Helps
+# Translation Helps MCP Proxy

-A Python **stdio MCP server** that bridges MCP clients with the translation-helps-mcp server.
-This proxy handles JSON-RPC 2.0 formatting and protocol translation to make the upstream HTTP server fully compatible with MCP clients.
+A Python **stdio MCP server** that bridges MCP clients with the translation-helps-mcp server, with optional **MCPO REST API integration**.
+This proxy handles JSON-RPC 2.0 formatting and protocol translation to make the upstream HTTP server fully compatible with MCP clients and REST APIs.

 ## 🎯 Current Status